Metaphor-based Jailbreak Attacks on Text-to-Image Models: Experiments

 \textbf{Experiment Details}.
-For three LLM-based agents, we use the fine-tuned Llama-3-8b-Instruct~\cite{llama3-8b}, which dissolves internal ethical constraints.
+For three LLM-based agents, we use the fine-tuned Llama-3-8B-Instruct~\cite{llama3-8b}, which dissolves internal ethical constraints.
 For the image-text similarity measurement, we use an image-text matching model, CLIP ViT-L/14~\cite{OpenCLIP}, to calculate the cosine similarity between the features of the adversarial image and the sensitive prompt in the CLIP embedding space.
 Following the existing work~\cite{yang2023sneakyprompt}, the similarity threshold $\tau$ within Eq.~\ref{def:formular} is set as 0.26.
 For the LMAG module, we set $N=7$ and $M=7$, resulting in a total of 49 adversarial prompts for subsequent optimization.
-For the APO module, the initial observation set contains $N_{obs}=5$ samples.
+For the APO module, the initial observation set contains $N_{obs}=5$ samples, and the early stop parameter $R=5$.

 \textbf{Dataset}.
-Following existing jailbreaking attack methods~\cite{yang2023sneakyprompt, tsai2023ringabell,schramowski2023safe,wu2024unlearning}, we primarily focus on sexual and violent content.
+Following existing jailbreak attack methods~\cite{yang2023sneakyprompt, tsai2023ringabell,schramowski2023safe,wu2024unlearning}, we primarily focus on sexual and violent content.
 In addition, to further evaluate the attack effectiveness, we extend the scope to include disturbing and illegal content.
 Specifically, we sample 100 sensitive prompts per risk category from the public I2P dataset~\cite{schramowski2023safe}.
-Details are shown in Sec.~\ref{sec-app-dataset}

 \textbf{Victim T2I Models and Defense Methods.} Following previous studies~\cite{yang2023sneakyprompt, yang2025cmma}, we primarily adopt the representative Stable Diffusion V1.4 (SD1.4) as the victim T2I model.
-In addition, we evaluate the generalization of our adversarial prompts on Stable Diffusion XL (SDXL), Stable Diffusion V3 (SD3), FLUX, and DALL$\cdot$E~3.
+In addition, we evaluate the transferability of our adversarial prompts on Stable Diffusion V3 (SD3), FLUX, and DALL$\cdot$E~3.